wildcards-world/immutable-npm/README.md

 Example usage `inpm install arql-ops`

+#### Under the hood

+The cli tool is built using react - ink as the cli, arweave as the immutable package storage registry, orbitDB as the decentralized key value storage (mapping packages to arweave endpoints), and where a command is not know falls back to npm.

 ## Getting started

 <!-- // https://arweave.net/J9tpkHVNP9TFJYjl0oB5WIv_k1J5knIU_shlaOOuZMM -->

+0. Assumes nodejs & npm is already installed

 1. Clone the repo ⤴️
 2. Build the program